datopian/tech.datopian.com/ckan/faq.md

 git push
 ```

-**Note:** Notice that the `src/` folder is gitignored in `okfn/docker-ckan` repository, so initializing new git repositories inside is ok.
+**Note:** The `src/` folder is gitignored in `okfn/docker-ckan` repository, so initializing new git repositories inside is ok.

 ## How to quickly refresh the changes in my extension into the dockerized environment so I can have quick feedback of my changes

 This docker-compose setup for dev environment is already configured so that it sets `debug=True` inside configuration file and auto reloads on python and templates related changes.
-You do not have to reload when making changes to HTML, JavaScript files neither configuration files - you just need to refresh the page in the browser.
+You do not have to reload when making changes to HTML, javascript or configuration files - you just need to refresh the page in the browser.

 See the CKAN images section of the [repository documentation](https://github.com/okfn/docker-ckan#ckan-images) for more detail